Frequently Asked Questions for Student Employees

 - What if I have difficulties with my supervisor that I may need to report?

 If you and the supervisor are having difficulties, consult the Student Employment office.
 Student Employment office provides assistance in all stages of the student employment process and is here to support student employees and supervisors alike.

-Individual hiring supervisors may expect varying commitments from a student employee to work through the academic year.
-Student employees and supervisors may determine a specific work schedule upon hire, not to exceed the student's employment eligibility period.
-If changes in class schedule, academic pressures, or volume of work in the department makes a work commitment impossible, and you feel that it is necessary to terminate the employment, please speak to your supervisor and provide a two week notice and reason for the termination.
+Individual hiring supervisors may expect a student employee to work through the academic year.
+You and your supervisor may determine a specific work schedule upon hire, not to exceed your employment eligibility period.
+If changes in class schedule, academic pressures, or volume of work in the department make a work commitment impossible, and you feel that it is necessary to terminate your employment, please speak to your supervisor.
+If you decide to terminate your employment, provide a minimum two-week notice along with the reason for the termination.

 Yes, before the end of the spring semester, all supervisors are asked to complete a performance evaluation for each of their student employees.
-The Performance Evaluation is not only used to evaluate your work, but it is also used to determine eligibility to be rehired.
+The performance evaluation is not only used to evaluate your work, but it is also used to determine your eligibility for rehire.

 If you have additional questions that were not addressed above, please feel free to contact the Student Employment Office at email@example.com or (415) 422-6770.
 You may also visit us at the One Stop Office at Lone Mountain, 2nd floor.